almostearthling/whenever/README.md

 ## Configuration

-The configuration file is strictly based on the current TOML specification: therefore it cen easily implemented by hand, or automatically written (for example, by a GUI based utility) using a library capable of writing well-formed TOML files.
+The configuration file is strictly based on the current TOML specification: therefore it can easily implemented by hand, or automatically written (for example, by a GUI based utility) using a library capable of writing well-formed TOML files.
 This section describes the exact format of this file, in all of its components.

 ### Globals